AmirahAdnan/Artificial-Intelligence-Project/README.md

 We will run our script at PyCharm and webcam will prompt out:

 <br />

 _____________________________________________________________

-- Example 1 : Python command to execute & evaluate the student, Hamizah picture based on the dataset.
+:camera: Example 1 : Python command to execute & evaluate the student, Hamizah picture based on the dataset.

 |                                                      CODE                                                          |
 |--------------------------------------------------------------------------------------------------------------------|